lgersman/pnpmkambrium/.changeset/gold-glasses-roll.md

   - @TODO: document all possible settings

-- `pnpm make packages/docker/` will make all docker packages
+- `pnpm kambrium-make packages/docker/` will make all docker packages
-- `pnpm make packages/docker/foo/` will build docker package `packages/docker/foo`
+- `pnpm kambrium-make packages/docker/foo/` will build docker package `packages/docker/foo`

 - building a docker image results in a `/package/docker/[package]/build-info` file collecting some metadata about the builded image